 What will probably happen is that they will slow it down at first to see what happens, and if things aren’t too bad at first – and they probably won’t be too bad at first – well what is likely to happen is they will slow it down, things will drop, and then they will rally and the Federal Reserve will say “Hey, this is not so bad, we can do it.”
 And they’ll cut some more.
 Things will drop again and then rally, because it will take a while for people to really believe how bad it can get, or will get.
 And so eventually they will try to cut [QE], it will finally cause the collapse, at that point we will have a big change, because they will throw them out, whether it’s the politicians or the central bankers or whoever … will continue because they like it, they got the job because of the collapse and then we’ll finally start over.
 But it may be really painful in the meantime.

 BGG: Sure.
-And when we do begin the process of starting over, whenever that happens, it will be really good to have something substantial, something real, something other than paper in your portfolio.
+And when we do begin the process of starting over, whenever that happens, it will be really good to have something substantial, something real in your savings.
 And that’s what Birch Gold is trying to help people figuring out how to do.
 So, we’ve always said that precious metals are a type of insurance for the long term.
 I read in your interview in Barrons that you are holding gold right now and expecting maybe a buying opportunity to come up.
 Do you still feel that way?

 JR: Yes, I’ve owned gold for many years, I’ve never sold any gold and I can’t imagine I ever will sell gold in my life because it is somewhat of an insurance policy.
 I hope that my daughters own my gold someday, I mean I owned gold, I’ve never sold any gold and if gold comes down and I expect it to go down, doesn’t mean it will, I’ll buy more.
 I’m certainly not going to sell.

 BGG: Right.
-So what advice would you give someone who as of yet has no precious metals in their portfolio right now?
+So what advice would you give someone who as of yet has no precious metals in their savings right now?